nrfconnect/ncs-door-lock-and-access-control/docs/door_lock_app_arch.rst

 The |APP_NAME| is build using the :ref:`nRF Connect SDK <sdk_set_up>`, which includes the Zephyr RTOS with all necessary modules.

-The Aliro stack implements the Access Protocol logic, Aliro-specific cryptographic primitives, and communication with the user device.
+The Aliro stack implements the Access Protocol logic, Aliro-specific cryptographic primitives, and communication with the User Device.
 The interfaces layer is a bridge connecting the Aliro stack to the Zephyr OS modules through specific backends that implement the following components required by the Aliro: crypto, NFC and, ultra wideband (UWB).
 This layer additionally allows to utilize other, custom backends for the crypto, NFC and UWB components by implementing the provided API.
 By default, the |APP_NAME| uses backends shown in the :ref:`architecture overview <arch_overview>`.